Acrylic Corner Bath and Offset Bath Panels.

 If your panel has a gauge, or even a large crack down it, often this is central as around the top.
 Then in most cases it can be repaired by using fibreglass Patches to strengthen the affected area, and then filled with an epoxy resin, or similar car bodywork filler.
 Once dried and sanded to a smooth finish, this can be painted by a Car Sprayer, who can colour match to your needs.

 If you are Talented with Craft and spray cans, knowing your enamel from your acrylic paint.
 Then you could give it a go yourself.
 What have you got to lose, If you were going to throw the panel into a skip anyway?
-We don't Recommend using gaffer tape or bluetac to repair a bath panel, it is always best to research your topic first, without jumping straight in.
+We don't Recommend using gaffer tape (or similar) or bluetac to repair a bath panel, it is always best to research your topic first, without jumping straight in.